 Rineke Verbrugge has published a large number of research papers and some books.
 She is member of the editorial board of Journal of Philosophical Logic and Associate editor of the Journal of Logic, Language and Information.
 She has acted as program or organizational chair for several conferences and a summer school.
 In 2008, Rineke Verbrugge was awarded an NWO Vici grant.
 In 2009, she was awarded the Educator of the Year Award of the Faculty of Mathematics and Natural Sciences of the University of Groningen.

 Burcu Arslan is a PhD student at the Institute of Artificial Intelligence at the University of Groningen.
 She obtained a MSc in cognitive science.
-In this project, she studies higher-order social cognition in children and adults by using experiments, computational cognitive models and fMRI.
+In this project, she studies higher-order social cognition in children by using behavioral experiments, computational cognitive models and neurophysiological methods.

 Cédric Dégremont is a post-doc at the Institute of Artificial Intellgence at the University of Groningen.
 He obtained a PhD at the Institute for Logic, Language and Computation, University of Amsterdam and an MA in philosophy at the University of Lille.
 His research in the project is concerned with the formal modeling of epistemic, interactive and strategic reasoning.

 Ben Meijering is a PhD student at the Institute of Artificial Intelligence at the University of Groningen.
 He obtained a MSc in psychology (Brains and Behavior) and artificial intelligence (Human-Machine Communication).
 In this project, he studies higher-order social cognition in adults.
 His research methods include experiments, and computational cognitive models.